-Course Code ZOO306-18

 Course Title Reproductive Biology

 Type of course Theory

 LTP 4 0 0

 Credits 4

 Course prerequisite B.Sc Medical II year

-Course Objective To aware students about the organs of reproduction and their
+Course Objective To aware students about the organs of reproduction and the

 hormonal secretions and the role played by each hormone for the

 development of reproductive organs in humans.

-Reproductive Endocrinology: Gonadal hormones and mechanism of hormone action, steroids, glycoprotein hormones, andprostaglandins, hypothalamo - hypophyseal - gonadal axis, regulation of gonadotrophinsecretion in male and female; Reproductive System: Development and differentiation of gonads, genital ducts, external genitalia, mechanism of sex differentiation.
+Reproductive Endocrinology: Gonadal hormones and mechanism of hormone action, steroids, glycoprotein hormones, and prostaglandins, hypothalamo - hypophyseal - gonadal axis, regulation of gonadotrophin secretion in male and female; Reproductive System: Development and differentiation of gonads, genital ducts, external genitalia, mechanism of sex differentiation.

 UNI-II